buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 3. Interact with your screen using port-forwarding
    - Copy/paste the token given when the screen is started into your web browser.
    - I suggest copy/pasting the token into some kind of document so you can easily navigate back.
+   - See tokens for active juputer notebook screens with `jupyter notebook list`

 ## Port forwarding R Studio
 1. Configure PuTTY